Harrop Cable Ferry: 1990s upgrade

 Prior to the 1959 opening of the Nelson orange bridge, this vessel served that crossing, and then the Castlegar–Robson crossing until the Robson road bridge opened in the early 1990s.
 The vessel was dismantled and reassembled for the Harrop service.
 The maximum capacity was 48 passengers and 21 vehicles.
 During 2018, the ferry carried about 290,000 vehicles and 419,000 passengers.

 2019 upgrade

 The British Columbia Ministry of Transportation and Infrastructure (MOTI) commissioned Capilano Maritime Design to partner with Waterbridge Steel Inc. in a design-build contract to supply four new cable ferries.
-In each, a John Deere 4045 diesel engine with 110kW output powers a DC alternator for onboard electrics and a radial piston hydraulic motor to a dual bullwheel traction winch.
+In each, a John Deere 4045 diesel engine with 110 kW output powers a DC alternator for onboard electrics and a radial piston hydraulic motor to a dual bullwheel traction winch.

 Launched in 2019, the Harrop II was the third vessel to be delivered under the Waterbridge contract.
 The carrying capacity is 24 vehicles and 98 passengers.
 While docked during off-peak hours, the vessel's on-board batteries supply power, reducing noise at the terminal and lowering greenhouse gas emissions.

 The ferry service is under contract to MOTI and is free of tolls, as are all inland ferries in British Columbia.
 Western Pacific Marine operates the five-minute crossing, which is on-demand 24 hours a day.